Adaptive Descent Controller

 |---|---|

-The controller estimates the minimum distance required to stop the current descent velocity using basic kinematics.
+The controller estimates the minimum altitude required to reduce the current descent velocity to zero under maximum available braking acceleration.

 Brake Ratio